KevinhkGong/ResearchProject/README.md

 # TransDoubleNet: Semantic segmentation

 ## Description
 All commands and setup below is required for all three models.
 For transUnet and transUnetDoubbleEncoder, there are additional setup instructions.
+CUDA is required to train the model.

 Setup the Environment